Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/system-architecture/class-diagram.md

 ## `Game`
 - Contains the metadata of a Blockly game, allows users to play the game it defines, and upload it to a Classroom

+## `CommunityPage`
+- Allows for all users to upload their games and download games without belonging to a classroom.

+## `ProfileSettingsPage`
+- Allows for users to create an account.

+## `HomePage`
+- The main screen for the BlastPad allowing for game edits, sharing and other features.

+## `Icons`
+- A list of functions which return different SVG objects for the Navbar and other components to render.

+## `NavBar`
+- The Navigation Bar of the BlastPad featuring buttons for navigating the UI and Wifi/Battery elements.

 <!-- A check list for architecture design is attached here [architecture\_design\_checklist.pdf](https://templeu.instructure.com/courses/106563/files/16928870/download?wrap=1 "architecture_design_checklist.pdf")  and should be used as a guidance. -->